elasticio/elasticio.github.io/content/_components/msdynamics-crm-v2/connect-to-msdynamics-crm.md

   * **Token Endpoint:** Set it to `https://login.windows.net/common/oauth2/token`.

 That's it!
 You've successfully configured the connection to Microsoft Dynamics CRM using OAuth.
 Make sure to test the connection on your platform to ensure it's working as expected.

+>**Warning:** To maintain a smooth experience, we recommend reusing stored credentials where possible.
+Duplicating secrets across OAuth clients can result in errors and complications.